SettleMint

 8. The loan-side record moves to Minted, and the conversion emits lifecycle events.

 The target-side mint is part of the conversion transaction.
-If the target-side mint fails, the conversion reverts rather than leaving a completed loan-side record without target tokens.
+If the target-side mint fails, the conversion reverts.
+You will never see a completed loan-side record without corresponding target tokens.

 Debt reduction methods